 The additional skills or expertise that you obtain by completing a PhD are not so broadly useful — e.g., an intimate acquaintance with arguments that only a handful of other people care about, the ability to compose a massive tome that no one will ever want to read, and the ability to make ends meet on a graduate stipend.1 So if you want or expect your PhD (or MA) to get you a job, then this asymmetry poses a problem.
 The problem is two-fold.
 First, a PhD might not get you a desirable job in academia.
 Second, it doesn’t increase your chances of getting a job outside of academia more than its pre-requisite degrees.
 So the primary benefit of a PhD isn’t job prospects.

 3. The Central Question

 So you have to ask yourself the following: would you appreciate earning a PhD in philosophy even if (a) it wouldn’t get you an academic job or (b) it wouldn’t increase your chances of getting a non-academic job?
 An even better question — I think — is this:

 Do you think that completing a PhD is valuable enough — by itself — to be worth the time, energy, and sacrifice it requires?

 I think it is.
 Many others do too.
 But not everyone does, so it would not be unusual for you to be unsure about your answer to this question.

-Even the best of us suffer from a bit of optimism bias [Wikipedia] at times, so there is probably a reader out there who — despite my warnings — is still hanging on to the idea that a PhD in philosophy is all they need to land their dream job.
+Even the best of us suffer from a bit of optimism bias [Wikipedia] at times, so there is probably a reader out there who — despite my warnings — is still hanging on to the fantasy of getting one’s dream job by getting a PhD.
 I will probably not be able to change this reader’s mind.